madsmtm/objc2/crates/objc2-encode/README.md

 Objective-C type-encoding in Rust.

-This crates provides the equivalent of the Objective-C `@encode` directive, and functions for comparing these encodings.
+This crates provides types to parse and compare Objective-C type-encodings created with the `@encode` directive.

 See [the docs](https://docs.rs/objc2-encode/) for a more thorough overview.